fabiuslongo/pycaspar/README.md

 # Testing
 This cognitive architecture is designed for implemention of more intelligent agents and also is an agent itself.
-Before starting the agent Entities and Speech-To-Text Interfaces must be defined.
+Before starting the agent, Entities and Speech-To-Text Interfaces must be defined.

 ### Entities definition
 Entities involved in reasoning must be defined in the Smart Environment Interface